Flutterwave/Python-v2/README.md

 }
 ```

- This call raises an ```IncompleteAccountDetailsError``` if there was a problem creating your virtual account.
-The ```IncompleteCardDetailsError``` contains some information about your virtual account.
-You can handle this as such:
+ This call raises an ```IncompleteAccountDetailsError``` if there is a problem creating your virtual account.
+The ```IncompleteCardDetailsError``` contains information about your virtual account.
+You can handle this error as follows:

 ```py
 try: